LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Measuring-Quality-of-Grammars.md

   </video>
 </figure>

-The prototype of LudoScope Lite demonstrates two techniques that developers can use to analyse the root causes of quality issues in generated levels.
+LudoScope Lite demonstrates two techniques that developers can use to analyse the root causes of quality issues in generated levels.
 First, the Metric of Added Detail (MAD) raises flags for grammar rules that remove detail with respect to their position in the transformation pipeline.
 Second, Specification Analysis Reporting (SAnR), analyzes level generation histories against level properties and reports problematic grammar rules.